Strategic Plan Successes

 • Detailed Accomplishments:

-1. Finalizing a Strategic Asset Management Plan (SAMP) to discuss countywide assets.
+1. Finalized a Strategic Asset Management Plan (SAMP) to discuss countywide assets.

-2. Finalizing a Tactical Asset Management Plan (TAMP) for each of the five major asset categories.
+2. Finalized a Tactical Asset Management Plan (TAMP) for each of the five major asset categories.

-3. Identifying gaps in data and developing plans to address those gaps.
+3. Identifying gaps in data and develop plans to address those gaps.

 4. Define a multi-year financial strategy to determine how multi-year capital plans and operations/maintenance costs drive annual budget appropriation schedules to meet stated service levels.